Contact informationFarm Address:

 Primary Contact: Lee ONeill

 Internship informationGeneral Farm Description: Radical Roots Farm grows high quality certified organic vegetables, herbs, fruit, and nursery crops in a sustainable way.
-We farm five acres of intensively cultivated beautiful garden soil and grow nursery crops in a 3,000 square foot greenhouse and have two 5,000 square foot high tunnels for season extension.
+We farm five acres of intensively cultivated beautiful garden soil and grow nursery crops in a 3,000 square foot greenhouse.
+We also have two 5,000 square foot high tunnels and a many smaller tunnels for extending the vegetable growing season in this climate.
 We sell vegetables, herbs, and nursery plants at the Charlottesville Farmers Markets, state-wide plant sales and sell to restaurants, grocery stores, wholesale accounts and have a 60-member CSA.
 Using and teaching organic methods and permaculture design is central to our farm.

 Application Deadline: Rolling until filled